1enemyleft/Hadoop-Sort/README.md

 # Hadoop-TeraSort

-This directory is the future home for Hadoop TeraSort, coming in one month.
+This directory is the future home for Hadoop 10g sort.